-I am currently finishing a book that I wrote on a Northern Territory eccentric by the name of Buffalo Johnny.
-It is being published by the Northern Territory Historical Society.
 This Belgian migrant, artist and holocaust survivor, created the first zoo in the outback of Australia using bombs’ missiles and artillery left by the army near Batchelor after WWII.
 All of the zoo animals were caught by hand and put in hand made cages.
 But there is a more sinister tale revealed in this book following the creation of this unusual zoological park.

 Again, I am an artist who likes to explore the arts through many mediums.
 For many years I have wanted to understand the virtual world and to use that for a new artistic platform.
 I am in awe of some of the incredible work being done by video game artists.
 That will be my next area to explore.